team-umlaut/umlaut/app/controllers/search_methods/README.md

 ===
 SearchMethods' allow Umlaut to search an arbitrary data source for A-Z Journals.
 Implementations must adhere to the following method signatures.
-The module is included in the SearchController and has access to methods and variables from the SearchController.
+The module is included in the SearchController and has access to instance methods and instance variables from the SearchController.

 Class Methods:
 ---